What is a Good Internet Upload Speed for Live Streaming?

 The Basics of Internet Speed for Live Streaming

 A lot goes on behind the scenes to make online streaming possible.
 Different types of technology, including streaming protocols, work behind the scenes to carry chunks of data throughout the live streaming setup to user-facing video players.
 Online video streaming requires an internet connection that is steady and secure.
-That is a good upload speed for streaming.
+That is a good internet upload speed for streaming.

 The best type of internet connection for live streaming is Ethernet.
 This sort of connection is both stable and reliable.
 If Ethernet is not an option, WiFi is a close second.
 A wireless connection can get the job done, but it is less reliable.
 The type of internet connection you have impacts the internet speed for live streaming that you can access.